Learn how this bank grew its deposit base and residential loan volume with a strategic marketing communications campaign.

 Successful multichannel marketing campaigns reach the right people, in the right place, at the right time.

 A marketing mix that integrates digital channels with the more traditional channels such as television, radio, and print tend to yield the best results for marketing financial services.
 Further, striking the right balance in frequency and timing of your messages can make all the difference for your conversion rates.

 For example, one of our banking clients approached us for help with its multichannel ad delivery because its current strategy was not yielding the desired results.

 Our analysis revealed that although the bank was advertising in the right channels, the timing and frequency of its ads was affecting the ads’ impact on the bank’s audience.

 We were able to implement an ongoing integrated marketing strategy that continues to boost the bank’s product line growth significantly and consistently over time.

 View the case study here to learn how our wave-based strategic marketing communications campaign integrated customer-centric messaging with a multichannel approach that resulted in new savings accounts balancing at over $12 million, and new home equity line of credit applications totaling over $13 million.

 Let’s chat about your goals and what FARM can do to impact your business as your strategic partner.
-Call 716-989-3200 or send an email to Jill Fecher to start a conversation.
+Send an email to Jill Fecher to start a conversation.